The hidden cost of DIY design.

 If DIY design really is costing you money, or clients, or time and mental energy, or it’s making you feel angry and frustrated on the regular, what are your options to get off the DIY hamster wheel?
 Here are a couple that can work, even if you’ve got tight budget considerations.

 Take advantage of pre-made designs.

 I know it sounds a little bit counter-intuitive to be considering templates or pre-made designs given what I said about them in the time saving section, but hear me out.

 It can be hard to use the templates that services like Canva or Squarespace or Wix provide, because they don’t fit exactly right with your business.
 This happens because those services aren’t designing their templates with your specific kind of business in mind - they need them to work for everybody, so their templates, while beautiful, are also super generic.
 This usually means you need to change a bunch of stuff to pull them more in line with what you do, and once you start changing, you’re back at the bottom of the learning curve.

-Designers like Studio Standard (pre-made branding + collateral), Station Seven (pre-made squarespace + wordpress templates with install service options) and Good as Gold Studio (pre-made Squarespace websites with video instruction + business planning extras) all do amazing work in the template game and provide you with the support you need to make them work for you.
+I don’t currently offer website templates, but my friends at Station Seven (pre-made squarespace + wordpress templates with install service options) and Good as Gold Studio (pre-made Squarespace websites with video instruction + business planning extras) do amazing work in the website game and provide you with the support you need to make them work for you.

 Don’t count yourself out from hiring a designer.

 It’s not impossible to find a designer that can work with your budget.
 Maybe you can find someone willing to trade services.
 Maybe you can pull the price down by limiting the scope of work you need done.
 Or you might find a designer you love that offers an entry level service.